MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSiteMaintenanceTask.md

 ```

 ### -DaysOfWeek

-Specifies an array of day names that determine the days of each week on which the maintenance task runs.
+Specify an array of day names that determine the days of each week on which the maintenance task runs.
-The acceptable values for this parameter are:

-- Monday
-- Tuesday
-- Wednesday
-- Thursday
-- Friday
-- Saturday
-- Sunday

 ```yaml
 Type: DaysOfWeek[]